dburriss/dburriss.github.io/_drafts/2020-12-24-prometheus-parser-fennel.md

 ---
 A year back I ran into the need for a library that provided a model for creating valid Prometheus log lines.
 The libraries I looked at sent these metrics for export rather than giving me access to the model or allowing me to create the corresponding log string.
 I had been wanting to play around with FParsec for a while so this seemed like a perfect opportunity to give it a try.
 <!--more-->

+> This post is part of [FsAdvent 2020](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).

 The result was a library called [Fennel](https://github.com/dburriss/fennel).
 It can parse Prometheus text to objects, and turn these metric objects into valid Prometheus text.

-As I mentioned this was my first time using a library to do a custom parser.
+This was my first time using a library to do a custom parser.
 In the past when I had needed to parse text I had used a state machine and consumed a character at a time.
 The idea here is that depending on the state, you expect certain characters to follow.
 See [here](https://stackoverflow.com/questions/50896567/fsharp-sequence-processing-with-state/50918243#50918243) for an example.
 It turns out this is not too different to how you use a library like FParsec.
 Although there is a bit of a learning curve, and not many resources outside of the docs, using [FParsec](http://www.quanttec.com/fparsec/) was fun.
 I am sure there are 100 ways I could improve the parser (feedback welcome...preferably be polite) but I am happy with the end result.

 ## FParsec

 This post is not meant to be a tutorial on FParsec but in-case you have never used it, let's look at some of the things it allows you to do.

 FParsec gives you a boatload of parsers that can be combined to make a new parser.
 Parser factory functions like `satisfy` will give you back a `Parser<>` that satisfies the given predicate.
 The library also gives you some operators.
-Here `<|>` means try the first parser, if that fails, try the second.
+Below `<|>` means try the first parser, if that fails, try the second.

-The example below uses `manyChar2` which uses the first parser for the first char and then the next for all following chars.
+The example below also uses `manyChar2` which uses the first parser for the first char and then the next for all following chars.
 In this case, because a Prometheus metric name must start with an ASCII letter or an underscore (not a number).

 ```fsharp
 let underscoreOrColon = satisfy (fun c -> c = '_' || c = ':')